COMMUNISM & BUNKER TOUR

 - Liberation by the Red Army in 1945

 - 50s – Era of fear

 - Late 80s – Perestroika

 - No reservation is necessary, just show up with your smile!

 - However it is recommended to make a booking, so we can guarantee you a spot, as we limit the maximum number of participants to 15.

-- We can also tailor this walk as a private tour.
+- We can also tailor this walk as a private tour in English, French or German.
 Contact us for more information.